Irfan-Hamid/irfan-hamid.github.io/README.md

 <details>
 <summary>View Details</summary>

-• Conducted an industry-partnered machine learning research with Forest Research for my MSc dissertation, focusing on the classification of tree species in the Forest of Dean using high-resolution multispectral satellite imagery from Planet Labs’ SuperDove 8 satellites
+- Conducted an industry-partnered machine learning research with Forest Research for my MSc dissertation, focusing on the classification of tree species in the Forest of Dean using high-resolution multispectral satellite imagery from Planet Labs’ SuperDove 8 satellites.

-• Implemented and trained deep learning models, including ResNet-34, DenseNet-40 and Vision Transformers (ViT) to perform species classification.
-Utilized QGIS for geospatial preprocessing, spatial analysis, and visualization of labelled tree data
+- Implemented and trained deep learning models, including ResNet-34, DenseNet-40 and Vision Transformers (ViT) to perform species classification.
+Utilized QGIS for geospatial preprocessing, spatial analysis, and visualization of labelled tree data.

-• Performed a comparative evaluation of the models and analyzed classification accuracy across various tree species.
-Additionally, examined species spectral curves to explain predictions, contributing to precision forestry and remote sensing applications
+- Performed a comparative evaluation of the models and analyzed classification accuracy across various tree species.
+Additionally, examined species spectral curves to explain predictions, contributing to precision forestry and remote sensing applications.

 </details>